crcx/retroforth/literate/Rx.md

 * Take a string
 * See if the first character has a prefix handler

-  * Yes: pass the rest of the string to the prefix handler for processing
+  * Yes: pass the rest of the string to the prefix handler
   * No: lookup in the dictionary

-    * Found: pass xt of word to the class handler for processing
+    * Found: pass xt of word to the class handler
     * Not found: report error via `err:notfound`

-First up, the handler for dealing with words that are not found.
+First, the handler for dealing with words that are not found.
 This is defined here as a jump to the handler for the Nga *NOP* instruction.
 It is intended that this be hooked into and changed.

 As an example, in Rx code, assuming an I/O interface with some support for strings and output:

     [ $? putc space 'word not found' puts ]
     &err:notfound #1 + store

+An interface should either patch the jump, or catch it and do something to report the error.

 ~~~
 : err:notfound